asgeissler/sammelsurium/Readme.md

 As the name suggest a simple template for LaTeX based reports.

-# Feedbro-subscriptions
+# RSS-subscriptions

-[Feedro](https://nodetics.com/feedbro/) RSS reader subscription list of various Biotech/Microbiology journals.
+RSS reader subscription list of various Biotech/Microbiology/Computational journals.

 # Other